TomKadavil/TomKadavil.github.io/index.md

 ---
 [data science](data_science/datascience)

-- My python skills and note
+- My python skills and notes .
+I use a lot of mindmap's to remember concepts .
+With our limited human memory its crucial for us to structure information to be useful .

 <img src="images/python.png?raw=true" width="50"/>